Bray Hubbard

-Brayson "Bray" Hubbard is an American college football safety for the Alabama Crimson Tide.
+Brayson "Bray" Hubbard (born February 14, 2005) is an American college football safety for the Alabama Crimson Tide.

 Early life

 Hubbard was born in Ocean Springs, Mississippi and attended Ocean Springs High School.
 He was rated as a three-star recruit and committed to play college football for the Alabama Crimson Tide over offers from FAU, Mississippi State, Navy, Tulane, and Southern Miss.

 College career

 As a freshman in 2023, Hubbard appeared in nine games for Alabama, notching one tackle.
 In week 8 of the 2024 season, he notched nine tackles in a 24–17 loss to Tennessee, after replacing injured starter Keon Sabb.
 Heading into week 9, Hubbard was named the team's starting safety due to Sabb's injury.
 In his first career start, he totaled seven tackles and an interception in a win over Missouri.
 Hubbard went viral for jogging during a play that resulted in a touchdown versus Florida State in 2025.

-After some media scrutiny concerning his effort in the Florida State loss in week one he made up for it in Alabama’s week three game vs Wisconsin where he had two interceptions in Alabama’s 38-14 win over the Badgers.